nagasudhirpulla/taming_python/blog/skills/sftp_python.md

 * `listdir` function can be used to get the filenames in server folder
 * `listdir_attr` function can be used to get the metadata of all files in server folder as `SFTPAttribute` objects

-## Upload files to FTP server directory using 'storbinary'
+## Upload files to FTP server directory using 'put'
 In the below python script, we have created a function that uploads a local file into the desired FTP server directory.
 ```python
 import ftplib